Back to Blog

 1.1 The GBM Stochastic Differential Equation

-The standard model for asset price dynamics is geometric Brownian motion.
-For an asset price StS_t, the GBM specification is given by the stochastic differential equation:
+The starting point is geometric Brownian motion (GBM), the standard baseline model for asset price dynamics.
+For an asset price StS_t, GBM is specified by the stochastic differential equation:

 dSt=μStdt+σStdWtdS_t = \mu S_t \, dt + \sigma S_t \, dW_t